Understanding Git's "Staging Area" concept and how it's implemented in Tower will help you create better commits.

 Staging Changes in Tower

 You can quickly determine if a file is staged or not by looking at the Status column: A checked box means that all changes in the file are staged.
-A square in the box means that some changes in the file are staged while some are unstaged.
+A half-checked box means that some changes in the file are staged while some are unstaged.
 An unchecked box means that the file is completely unstaged and will not go into the next commit.

 The Status column indicates both the staging status and the type of change.
 An icon on the left half of the column indicates staged changes while an icon on the right stands for unstaged changes.
 The icons symbolize: modified (M), added (A), untracked (?), deleted (D), renamed (R), and copied (C).